Step reference

 GO TO

 Jumps to a specific step by its ID, redirecting the flow within or across sections.
-Use GO TO to create loops, retry patterns, or non-linear workflows.
+Use GO TO to create loops, retry patterns, non-linear workflows, or to explicitly confirm which step comes next.

 FieldRequiredDescription